balcilar/gnn-matlang/README.md

 # Reproducing Results

-In order to easy debugging and more readabilty of the codes, we hardcoded hyperparameters of each model and also selection of model out of MLP, GCN, GAT, GIN, ChebNet, PPGN and our proposals named GNNML1 and GNNML3 in each problem set's concerned script file separately.
-Desired model and its hyperparameter's can be changed according to your selection.
+In order to easy debugging and readability, we hardcoded hyperparameters of each model and also selection of model out of MLP, GCN, GAT, GIN, ChebNet, PPGN and our proposals named GNNML1 and GNNML3 in each problem set concerned script file separately.
+Desired model and its hyper-parameters can be changed according to your selection.
 Note all provided scripts (except isomorphism test codes) are for single run.
-To get given statistics in the paper, they should be run many times under different random seed.
+To get given statistics in the paper, they should be run many times under different random seeds.

 ### Table-1